rogerbeecham/connected-bikeability-london/generate-villages.md

 ## Load villages from [jwoLondon](https://github.com/jwoLondon/mobv/blob/master/data/london/geo/localities.json)

-In analysing changes in London bikeshare use pre, during and after Covid-19 restrictions, Jo Wood and colleagues define to 84 bikeshare ‘villages’ – labelled neighbourhoods which, assuming some familiarity with central London, are reasonably coherent and discriminating.
+To analyse changes in London bikeshare use pre, during and after Covid-19 restrictions, Jo Wood and colleagues created 84 bikeshare ‘villages’ – labelled neighbourhoods which, assuming some familiarity with central London, are reasonably coherent and discriminating.
 We borrow these villages, but merge several to reduce the total number to